 - Organised, methodical, and able to retain a perspective for both strategy and detail.

 JLA Adviser performance is monitored throughout the contract period.
-Performance is discussed at an annual review meeting with members of the JLA coordinating team at the Wessex Institute.
+Performance is discussed at an annual review meeting with members of the JLA Coordinating team.

 Advisers are expected to meet high standards of professional behaviour, delivering consistency and good practice against professional standards.
-Adviser performance is reviewed against the following criteria:
+Adviser performance is reviewed against the above core competencies and the following criteria:

-Advisers are expected to meet consistent levels of professional behaviour when working with PSPs, Steering Group members, PSP partners and staff at the Wessex Institute.
+Advisers will uphold the JLA principles and core values of inclusivity, evidence base and transparency.
+Advisers are expected to uphold the reputation of the JLA and to meet consistent levels of professional behaviour in terms of working with PSPs, Steering Group members, PSP partners and the Coordinating team.
 This includes behaviours in meetings, correspondence, and contracting.
 Advisers are expected to work within the JLA Executive and in a spirit of collaboration and supportiveness.

 Responsiveness and availability

-Advisers will maintain high levels of responsiveness to both individual PSPs and staff at the Wessex Institute.
-This includes responding to email queries, providing PSP progress updates and submitting invoices in a timely manner as well as demonstrating flexibility of availability for meetings with both PSPs and the Wessex Institute.
+Advisers will maintain high levels of responsiveness to both individual PSPs and the Coordinating team.
+This includes responding to email queries, providing PSP progress updates and submitting invoices in a timely manner as well as demonstrating flexibility of availability for meetings with both PSPs and the JLA Coordinating team.

 Value for money

-Advisers are expected to provide good value for money to the Wessex Institute and individual PSPs, and to adhere to agreements made about remuneration.
-Advisers are expected to agree ways of working and remuneration with PSPs in a timely manner and will be expected to maintain timesheets for hours worked on individual PSPs.
+Advisers are expected to provide good value for money to the JLA, and to adhere to agreements made about remuneration.
+Advisers are expected to agree ways of working and remuneration including travel and subsistence costs where required with PSPs in a timely manner and will be expected to maintain timesheets for hours worked on individual PSPs.

-Adviser performance will be assessed from the PSP feedback surveys administered by the JLA coordinating team.
-The Wessex Institute will seek feedback from individual PSP leads halfway through the PSP process and at the end of the PSP process.
+Adviser performance will be assessed from the PSP feedback surveys administered by the JLA Coordinating team and from the occasional ad hoc observations of chairing and facilitation by the Coordinating team or nominated Adviser.
+The Coordinating team will seek feedback from individual PSPs at mid-point through the PSP process and at the end of the PSP process.
 Advisers are expected to achieve high levels of performance in this feedback.

-The JLA coordinating team, with the support of the Senior Adviser to the JLA, will provide initial training to new JLA Advisers and will provide opportunities for observing and shadowing PSP activity.
-The Senior Adviser to the JLA will contribute to ongoing training and mentorship of the new JLA Advisers.
+The JLA Coordinating team will provide initial training to new JLA Advisers and will provide opportunities for observing and shadowing current Advisers with their PSP activity.
+Ongoing training and mentorship will be provided to support continuous improvement, learning and development.

-The JLA coordinating team will contact the referees given by the applicant.
-In addition to these other references may be sought.
+The JLA coordinating team will contact the referees given by successful applicants.

-The initial contract period will be until 31st March 2023 and will commence on the date on which the Contract is signed by both parties - target start date 1st April 2022.
+The initial contract period will be until 1st August 2024 and will commence on the date on which a purchase order is issued by the University of Southampton and a Ways of Working document signed by the JLA Adviser - target start date 1st August 2023.

 JLA Advisers are required to have Public Liability Insurance (currently £2m per occurrence) and Professional Indemnity Insurance (currently £2m per occurrence).
 These levels are set by the University of Southampton.

-The daily rate for JLA Advisers is £500 (excluding VAT), plus reasonable travel expenses subject to negotiation.
-This includes the daily rate to be charged to Priority Setting Partnerships and the daily rate for attendance at JLA Executive meetings and any ad hoc ambassadorial activity paid by the JLA coordinating centre.
+The daily rate for JLA Advisers is £550 (excluding VAT), plus reasonable travel expenses subject to negotiation.
+This includes the daily rate to be charged to Priority Setting Partnerships and the daily rate for attendance at JLA Executive meetings and any ad hoc ambassadorial activity paid for through the JLA Coordinating team.

 Communication with Staff

-JLA Advisers will update the JLA coordinating team on all aspects of relevance to their work and will respond to enquiries and requests for information.
+JLA Advisers will update the JLA Coordinating team on all aspects of relevance to their work and will respond to enquiries and requests for information in a timely manner.

 JLA Advisers will uphold the JLA principles and core values of inclusivity, evidence base and transparency.
 They will also ensure the image of services remains outstanding and consistent with JLA and the wider NIHR.